How To Actually Keep Your New Year’s Resolutions

-I started this yearly piece 1 January 2023.
+I started this annual piece 1 January 2023.
 That happened to be the year of the water rabbit.
-2024 the year of the wood dragon.

-Humor aside, every year is really the year of “whatever you want it to be” because you’re the one playing the cards, you have the control.
+But I say that to say, every year is the year of “whatever you want it to be” because you’re the one playing the cards, you have the control.
 Part of that control is moving yourself in a forward direction.

-In my earlier days of life I felt like having a New Year’s resolution was corny.
+In my younger days I felt having a New Year’s resolution was corny.
 I was too “cool” for that.
-Willingly rebelled in fact, but my older self?
+Willingly rebelled in fact, but now?

 I can’t think of an idea more relevant than choosing tangible changes or additions to one’s life that propels them.
 Self-improvement is always on the “cool” side of the ledger.

-So this post is all about how to do New Year’s resolutions the right way and best practices for making them stick.
+This article is about making you part of the successful 8%.
+It’s about doing New Year’s resolutions the right way.
 It’s about being on the cool side of the ledger.

 (Updated yearly)